About This Breakfast Fuel Bombs Recipe

 Meanwhile, melt your chocolate in the microwave in short bursts, stirring in between.

-Dip each protein ball into the chocolate and place back on the parchment with the chocolate side facing upwards.
+Dip each protein ball into the chocolate and place them back on the parchment with the chocolate side facing upwards.

 Sprinkle with sea salt flakes and place them back into the refrigerator until the chocolate has set.